Skip Navigation

 Credits: 1

-Counts as a Mathematics Course for the Core 40 and Academic Honors Diploma.
-Required: Calculator.
+Counts as a Mathematics Course for the IDOE Diploma.

-Finite Mathematics is a one-semester course designed for students who will undertake higher-level mathematics in college which may not necessarily include calculus.
-Topics include linear election theory, fair division, matrices, counting and probability, graphs and their applications, formal logic, recursion, and graph theory.
+Course Description: Quantitative Reasoning is a one-semester course designed for students who will undertake higher-level mathematics in college which may not necessarily include calculus.
+Topics include formal logic, propositions and truth values, approaches to problem-solving, reviewing arithmetic and algebra, numbers in the real world, margins of error, indexes, money management, savings plans, loans and debt, statistical data collection and interpretation..
 A problem-solving emphasis is designed to apply the mathematical concepts to business economics as well as the social, life, and physical sciences.

 Prerequisite : “C” or better in Pre-Calculus and department approval Credit : 2